NUWCDIVNPT/stig-manager/docs/features/index.rst

   * Enforce a Review Requirements for your Collection.
   * Reports for Findings.
   * Status reports, showing STIG Evaluation completeness
-  * Generate POAM from your findings.
+  * Generate POAM-style spreadsheets from your findings.
   * Single source of truth for Evaluations and STIG Status.

   Workspaces